risv1/Clientelle/README.md

 # Clientelle

 ## Description
-A customer service management application to effortlessly submit any product-related issues or queries.
+A customer service management application to streamline the process of submitting and managing product-related issues and queries.

 ## Stack
  - Next.js